-This map of the Port Fouchon area is displaying the aerial overflight imagery collected by the National Geodetic Survey (NGC) as well as possible oil observed in satellite imagery obtained by the National Environmental Satellite, Data, and Information Service.
-The red track is the best track line for Hurricane Ida provided by the National Hurricane Service (NHC).
+This map of the Port Fouchon area is displaying the aerial overflight imagery collected by the National Geodetic Survey (NGS) as well as possible oil observed in satellite imagery obtained by the National Environmental Satellite, Data, and Information Service.
+The red track is the best track line for Hurricane Ida provided by the National Hurricane Center (NHC).

 To learn more, please visit the live map on Gulf of Mexico ERMA.